localtunnel/localtunnel/README.md

 Below are some common arguments.
 See `lt --help` for additional arguments

-* `--subdomain` request a named subdomain on the localtunnel server (default is random characters)
+* `--subdomain` request a specific subdomain on the localtunnel server
 * `--local-host` proxy to a hostname other than localhost

 ## API ##